skx/sysbox/README.md

 Portions of this code from [Porting Eval to Go](https://thorstenball.com/blog/2016/11/16/putting-eval-in-go/), by Thorsten Ball.
 (I expanded it to support parenthesis, for precedence, and the use of floating-point numbers rather than integers.)

+## choose-file

+This subcommand presents a console-based UI to select a file.
+The file selected will be displayed upon STDOUT.
+The list may be filtered via an input-field.
+(Use TAB to switch focus between the filter-field and list.)

+Useful for launching videos, etc.  (`xine "$(sysbox choose-file ~/Videos)"`)

 ## chronic

 The chronic command is ideally suited to wrap cronjobs, it runs the command you specify as a child process and hides the output produced __unless__ that process exits with a non-zero exit-code.